lokeshgajula/Data-Science/README.md

 13. Deep-Wide Neural Networks for Taxi-Fare Prediction using Keras Functional API.
 14. Fine tuning pretrained embeddings for classification of NLP tasts.
 15. Deploying Object Detection Deeplearning model and test it live using FastAPI.
+16. Image Classification using CNN and Data Augmentation